 Professional qualifications are vocational training courses that relate to a specific industry or career path.
 Some can be taken directly after completing university, while others are aimed at professionals with several years of experience who are looking to develop their career further.

 How do professional qualifications differ from Masters degrees?

 Masters degrees tend to involve in-depth academic study at university, often including a written dissertation.
 This may prepare you for a particular career, but also provides general skills and knowledge that allow you to enter various fields of work.

-Professional qualifications are typically more vocational in nature and act as an entry route or route to promotion within a specific job.
+Professional qualifications are typically more vocational and act as an entry route or route to promotion within a specific job.
 They are accredited by professional bodies, which set the exams and regulate the standards you must meet to work in certain jobs.